-Applications for Summer programs are NOW CLOSED.
-Please check back in August to apply for Fall programs.
+Applications for Fall programs are now closed!
+Please return back in February 2022 to apply for Spring programs.

 - Connect with the Earth

 - Get to know the plants and animals in your neighbourhood

 - Grow your leadership skills

 … and earn money while you’re at it!

 You will receive up to $200 honorarium, based on attendance.
 Please note: The honorarium cannot be paid out if participants attend less than four days of the program.

 Lunch is provided and bus tickets are available.

 Programs are based primarily at Strathcona Community Gardens (759 Malkin Ave) with field trips to Renfrew Ravine (3998 Renfrew St.) and other parks and gardens in Vancouver.

 We have 4 programs open for registration this Fall: